gu-lseg/intro-to-programming/source/data_structures.rst

 Any Shape
 ---------

-Write code that draws this:
+Write code that can draw any shape like this:

 .. image:: /images/turtle-all-shapes.png